-A Successful Family Adventure
+A Family Adventure with Teens

-Involve Your Kids in the Adventure Planning
+Involve Your Teens in the Adventure Planning

-Don’t Over-plan Your Adventure
+Don’t Over-plan Your Activities for Teens

 An easy way to cure the over-plan is to have one big activity/tour a day and then a few others depending on how long the activity is.
 For example, Shep and I wanted to go canyoneering in Costa Rica, but we were still tired from our travel the day before.
 We chose an afternoon tour that lasted 3 hours which gave us time to chill in the hot springs in the morning.
-Create space for downtime where the kids can relax/nap, check their phones and veg out for a bit.
+Create space for downtime for teenagers can relax/nap, check their phones and veg out for a bit.
 If you don’t create it, you will naturally fill it with something else.
 From the early days we learned to communicate when those down times would be so the kids knew to push through even if their feet were ready to give out (like in Washington D.C.).

 Everyone Has a Responsibility

 Honestly this one can be tough to adjust to.
 Fight the urge to say no. It does seem unreasonable to say yes to ice cream right before dinner and it doesn’t always fit into the schedule to stop off at a viewpoint for one more photo.
-BUT, this is about successful family adventures so who cares.
-You are not going to ruin your kids or the experience or the budget by doing this.
+BUT, this is about successful adventures with your teenagers so who cares.
+You are not going to ruin your teens or the experience or the budget by doing this.
 The memories will be heightened and the family will be more amiable.
 Say yes to the kids jumping in the lake with their clothes on.
 Say yes to getting up at sunrise so your teenager can get an epic photo.
 Say yes to one more round of s’mores.
 This is what building up your family is all about!

 Something for Everyone

 This is the key to successful family adventures.
 Every trip we take we make sure we all have one thing or one day that is each individual’s choice.
-Not everything we do makes everyone happy or fulfilled, but if you really want to ensure a successful adventure you need to take into account personalities and desires.
+Not everything we do makes everyone happy or fulfilled, but if you really want to ensure a successful adventure with your teenagers you need to take into account personalities and desires.

 Cheers to Your Next Family Adventure